 Lota Oken 1817 tautonymous with Gadus lota

-Lota lota lota (Linnaeus 1758) ancient name for a kind of fish, applied to this species by Rondelet (1554)
+Lota lota lota (Linnaeus 1758) local name for this species in Lyon, France, as recorded by Rondelet (Libri de piscibus marinis, part 2, 1555)

 Lota lota lacustris (Walbaum 1792) lacustrine (belonging to a lake), based on Thomas Pennant’s statement (1784) that it occurs in the “northerly lakes” of the Hudson Bay region, Canada (taken nearly verbatim from a 1773 paper by John Reinhold Forster)